3Squ4red/guild-contracts/README.md

 ## Known Issues

 The `boom` function in `Organization` contract doesn't actually delete the contract in EVM versions starting from Cancun.
-It has to be modified to set set a flag which would restrict access to all of its functions.
+It has to be modified to set a flag which would restrict access to all of its functions.

 ## Foundry